 Wistrich, Robert S. Hitler and the Holocaust.
 New York: Modern Library, 2001.

 Students will need some background in the context of WWII, Hitler’s rule, and Nazi objectives and policies toward Jewish people.
-The Launch Activity Teacher’s Notes material on Primary Sources and the Holocaust will help prepare students to use and value the primary sources in this lesson.

 Ask: Why are such primary sources important in understanding historical events?